HOW TO REPORT A POTENTIAL ETHICS VIOLATION

 - If you’re an R.T., report your ethics violation within 30 days of its occurrence.
 Log into your account for more information.

-- If you’re a student with more than six months left in a program or not yet enrolled in a program, submit an ethics review preapplication form.
+- If you’re a student with more than eight months left in a program or not yet enrolled in a program, submit an ethics review preapplication form.

-- If you’re a new graduate or a student with fewer than six months left in a program, answer the ethics questions on your application and send supporting material.
+- If you’re a new graduate or a student with fewer than eight months left in a program, answer the ethics questions on your application and send supporting material.

 When gathering the supporting documentation you’ll submit, use one of the following as a guide: